adonisjs/v6-docs/content/docs/guides/installation.md

 You can use the `--adapter` flag to choose the frontend framework you want to use.
 The available options are `react`, `vue`, `solid`, and `svelte`.

-You can also use the `--ssr` and `--no-ssr` flags to enable or disable server-side rendering.
+You can also use the `--ssr` and `--no-ssr` flags to turn server-side rendering on or off.

 ```sh
 # React with server-side rendering